-Social security numbers (SSNs) need to be furnished for household members requesting Medicaid unless they are exempt from the SSN requirement (see SECTION 10.1.1 SOCIAL SECURITY NUMBER REQUIREMENTS).
+Social security numbers (SSNs) must be furnished for household members requesting Medicaid unless they are exempt from the SSN requirement (see SECTION 10.1.1 SOCIAL SECURITY NUMBER REQUIREMENTS).
 SSNs are not required from non-applicants.

-An applicant is not required to provide a document or social security card.
-He or she only needs to provide a number, which is verified through the CARES SSN validation process.
+An applicant is not required to provide a document or Social Security card.
+They only need to provide a number, which is verified through the CARES SSN validation process.

 If the SSN validation process returns a mismatch record, the member must provide the social security card or another official government document with the SSN displayed.
-If an applicant does not yet have a SSN, he or she must be willing to apply for one.
+If an applicant does not yet have an SSN, they must be willing to apply for one.